andy-x-li/Hang-Time/README.md

   - The number after the -r flag is the number of pieces in a row needed to win.
   - Flag -b represents the "bits board" (it can be replaced with flag -m to represent a "matrix board")

-Note: "bits board" and "matrix board" have no visual difference, but is used to demonstrate our understanding of matrices and bit manipulation.
-In other words, the board data is stored in different ways depending on which flag is specified.
+Note: "bits board" and "matrix board" have no visual differences but are instead used to demonstrate our understanding of matrices and bit manipulation.
+In other words, board data is stored in different ways depending on which flag is specified.

 Below is an example of the game with parameters "./play -w 15 -h 15 -t 1 -r 3 -b" (15x15 board, hang time of 1, win condition of 3):